Tulmeadow Farm, Simsbury

 Right now you’re thinking, “Okay, well, I figure that restaurant is maybe 100 years old and the farm is like 120.”

 Well, you’re so wrong it hurts.
-J Timothy’s is celebrating their 225th birthday this year (2014) which dates them back to 1789.
+J Timothy’s celebrated their 225th birthday in 2014 which dates them back to 1789.
 Tulmeadow Farm?
 Well, happy 246th birthday to them.
 Eat it, JTim’s.
 And JTim for that matter.

 I love Tulmeadow Farm.
-(And I did take the boys hiking there.)
+(And I did eventually take the boys hiking there.)

 Tulmeadow’s ice cream is fantastic.
-And they don’t muck about, making a ton of flavors – “We make over 50 different flavors of very rich 16% butterfat gourmet ice cream.”
+And they don’t mess around; “We make over 50 different flavors of very rich 16% butterfat gourmet ice cream.”

 I think 16% is really high butterfat.
 I also think that’s why it’s so good – and furthermore, I think I’m glad I don’t live next door.